michalliu/angular-mobile-backbone/README.md

 It doesn't contains:
 * beautiful UI interface (You need to create your own)
-Hint, [Mobile angular UI](http://mobileangularui.com/) does provides UI, for me.
-It's a little overheaded.
+Hint, [Mobile angular UI](http://mobileangularui.com/) does provides UI.

 Dependencies:
 * angularjs